-As English offers several interdisciplinary courses each semester -- from courses in Literature and Science, Literature and Law, and Literature and Medicine, to seminars in African-American, Asian-American, Latina/o, and South African literary culture -- students will often find the English Minor a meaningful way of supplementing their chosen majors in other departments.
+As English offers several interdisciplinary courses each semester -- from courses in Literature and Science, Literature and Law, and Literature and Medicine, to seminars in African-American, Asian-American, Latinx, and global Anglophone literary cultures -- students will often find the English Minor a meaningful way of supplementing their chosen majors in other departments.

 We encourage you to use your minor to pursue an individualized course of study based in your own interests -- either by exploring in depth a special area of focus or by conducting a broad survey of literary history and theory.
 Students interested in Creative Writing, for example, can take up to four creative writing seminars -- and will find a number of 200-level seminars with creative components as well.